-The best bowling ball is definitely the Storm Code Black Bowling Ball.
+The top bowling ball is definitely the Storm Code Black Bowling Ball.
 There is something incredibly special about this bowling ball.
 The back end on the Code Black is something you have to see to believe.
 Its crushing pin action collides hard and last for a long time.
 I look forward to bringing this ball to my normal, heavy oil, Christmas tree patterned house and watch it tear up the back 20.
-This is certainly the best bowling ball I’ve ever owned!
+This is certainly one of the top bowling ball I’ve ever owned!